tlbeckham/CS361_ingredient_microservice/README.md

 This microservice will generate a random ingredient from a pre-defined list of ingredients.

 # Install ZeroMQ (Python)
 To get started you should install ZeroMQ.
-Using a terminal, install the package using the following command:
+Using a terminal, install the package by typing the following command:

-**pip install pyzmq**
+pip install pyzmq

 # Run the Microservice
+Using a terminal, type the following command:

+python ingredient_test_program.py

+Using a second terminal, type the following command:

+python run ingredient_server.py

 Clear instructions for how to programmatically REQUEST data from the microservice you implemented.
 Include an example call.
 Clear instructions for how to programmatically RECEIVE data from the microservice you implemented.